aude12/git-papers/journal.md

 Andrew Ude

 Introduction: This is the start to my amazing introduction.
 Based on results from 2009, Ude (2012).

+Results: Myu results are really exciting!